-Second only to the chase bank, the bank of America is one of the biggest banks in America.
+Second only to Chase bank, bank of America is one of the biggest banks in America.
 It is a bank that has lots of its customers performing a lot of transactions daily.
-One of the popular amongst these transactions is transferring money to other banks.
+One of the most popular of these transactions is transferring money to other banks.
 If you are reading this guide, then you are probably looking for a definitive guide on how to transfer money from bank of America to other banks.
 Without further mouthing, let us delve in.

 First off, it is important to note that there are three ways by which you can transfer money from the bank of America to another bank.
 And in the course of subsequent paragraphs, we would be looking into those.
 The three money transfer procedures are namely;

 - Cash deposit

 - Direct deposit and

 How to Transfer Money From Bank of America to Chase Bank with Cash Deposit

 This method of money transfer can be considered to be the old-fashioned way of moving money.
 But making use of cash can be a bit practical.
 This step involves simply withdrawing cash and bringing it to another bank to deposit into another account for free.

 Let there be a friendly reminder that sending money via mail is a very bad idea, as there are chances of losing the money and not retrieving it.

 How to Transfer using Bank Drafts, Money Orders, and Cashiers checks

 When it comes down to making physical money transfers, you can go on to buy bank drafts and money drafts.
 It is important to note that a bank of America customer can go on to buy inexpensive money drafts from many post office branches in America.
 The cost of a bank of America money draft can be between $3 to $9.